 Crockpot little smokies recipe is the best appetizer for Christmas or any potluck.
-With a sweet savory barbecue pineapple sauce we love.
+With a sweet savory barbecue pineapple sauce, they are bite size bits of sweet baby hot dogs we love.

 Ok so it’s the holidays and you need a killer, cheap appetizer to serve your guests.
 This Crockpot little smokies recipe is it!
 You can throw it together in 5 minutes and it’s warmed in a few hours.
 NO work for you in between which means it’s a fave on our list of easy Crockpot recipes. (affiliate links present)